• Skip to primary navigation

 Later in life, I got my B.S. in Chemical Oceanography and organic chemistry was my favorite lab.
 It lasted a year total and I was always waiting for someone to blow something up, which never happened, but it was still cool to see all the physical and chemical changes that occur under the right conditions and with the right chemicals.

 I also had the privilege of working for two very accomplished and inspiring chemical oceanographers.
 I really enjoyed that time spent in the lab.
-When our children are older, I hope that they will have the ability to participate in a mentorship in some area that they find as meaningful and inspiring as I did during my time as a research assistant and a high school chemistry student.
-And if our kids can afford to live off of that salary, even better 🙂 My husband and I ended up having to further our education before that was possible.
+When my kids are older, I hope that they will have the ability to participate in a mentorship in some area that they find as meaningful and inspiring as I did during my time as a research assistant and a high school chemistry student.
+And if they can afford to live off of that salary, even better.

-For now, our kids have us to mentor them, so we strive for meaning, inspiration, and fun in all that we do.
+For now, I strive for meaning, inspiration, and fun in all that we do.
 Now, back to the experiment.

 DIY Soil pH Testing